 W21C 's Research Response to COVID-19

 On January 30, the World Health Organization (WHO) declared the novel human coronavirus, also known as COVID-19 (SARS-CoV-2), a Public Health Emergency of International Concern.
 On March 11, it was labelled as a pandemic—a worldwide phenomenon that is rapidly affecting the health of our communities.
-As of August 5, there are over 18 million confirmed cases and more than 695,000 deaths worldwide.
+As of December 11, there are over 68 million confirmed cases and more than 1.5 million deaths worldwide.

 The O’Brien Institute for Public Health’s W21C Research and Innovation Centre is responding to this crisis through several rapid research initiatives in infection prevention and control for COVID-19.
 Our goal is to identify actionable strategies to immediately improve the health and well-being of our communities locally, nationally, and internationally.

 Case-control study to assess risk factors for SARS-CoV-2 infection among healthcare workers

 Healthcare workers who are working at the front lines of the current COVID-19 outbreak response are constantly exposed to hazards that increase their risk of infection.
 Not only does it pose a risk for healthcare workers, but it also increases the chances of spreading the infection to their family members and communities.
 Studies around the world have suggested that overall incidence of COVID-19 infections affecting healthcare workers is higher than that of the general population.
 Through the completion of this research study, we would expect to obtain valuable information that could potentially be used to develop adequate evidence-based policies and future medical practice protocols to protect healthcare workers during infectious disease outbreaks, as well as to reduce the incidence of infection within our communities.

 This study is part of a World Health Organization (WHO) global multi-site case-control study, with the Calgary study site being overseen by infectious disease specialist Dr. John Conly, MD.